marcelpetersen/mobil/_drafts/the-year-in-pictures.md

 ### JUNE

-At any given time, we have at least three dogs hanging out at the office.
+At any given time, we have at least three four-legged friends hanging out at the office.

 Wunder is a non-discriminatory, pup-friendly workplace that welcomes woofers and doggos of all sizes.